TeamMolecule/toshiba-mep-idp/README.md

 `$IDASDK/module/makefile` and add `mep` to `DIRS32`.
 Then follow the SDK's build instructions for your platform.

+For Windows, make sure you have VS2015 installed and your IDA SDK installed to `C:\IDASDK`.
+You can then use the VS project file.

 To regenerate the CGEN files, modify `generate.sh` to point to your CGEN path and run it.
 Note that modifications have been made to the generated files here, so you may want to diff the changes first and add them back.